harsh7z/faceID/README.md

 ```bash
 python register.py
 ```
 Enter a username (e.g. alice).
-The webcam will capture 10 face images.
-Images will be saved under data/users/alice.
+Press and hold the s key to capture and save face images 300 images will be saved under data/user/alice

 ### 2. Train the Model
 Train the Siamese network on registered face pairs: